PDC-support/openmp-lab-exercises/advanced_lab/README.md

 <img src="image/eq_1.png" alt="Eq_1" width="800px"/>

-where _h_ is the depth and (_u_,_v_) are the velocity vector.
-To solve the equations we use a dimensional splitting approach, reducing the two dimensional problem to a sequence of one-dimensional problems
+where _h_ is the depth and (_u_,_v_) are the velocity vectors.
+To solve the equations we use a dimensional splitting approach, i.e. reducing the two dimensional problem to a sequence of one-dimensional problems

 <img src="image/eq_2.png" alt="Eq_2" width="800px"/>